 Rule 5 – If chairman fails to call a meeting in a month, one-third of the ward committee members can requisition the chairman in writing to convene a meeting calling attention to the fact that a monthly meeting is due or specifying the purpose for which a meeting is necessary

 Rule 8 – Establishment of a Disaster Management Cell at ward level

-All moneys received by or on behalf of the corporation by or under this Act or any other law, all taxes, tolls and other imposts, fines, fees, penalties paid to or levied by it under this Act, all proceeds of land or other property sold by the corporation and all rents accruing from its land or property and all interests, profits and other moneys accruing by gifts or transfers from the Government or private individuals or otherwise shall constitute the corporation fund
+All money received by or on behalf of the corporation by or under this Act or any other law, all taxes, tolls and other imposts, fines, fees, penalties paid to or levied by it under this Act, all proceeds of land or other property sold by the corporation and all rents accruing from its land or property and all interests, profits and other sums of money accruing by gifts or transfers from the Government or private individuals or otherwise shall constitute the corporation fund

 Sources of BBMP Revenue

 - Fees for services rendered (e.g. RTI, birth, and death certificates)

 - Entertainment tax